-This unit introduces you to the concepts and methods that underpin decisions about the allocation and management of scarce health care resources at the system, organisation and departmental levels in health care.
-An understanding of the cost drivers in health care, how resource allocation priorities are determined and decisions made, together with knowledge about the principles of sound financial management will provide you with the knowledge and skills required to effectively manage the resources under your responsibility and to contribute to discussion and debate about health care funding decision making.
+This unit introduces you to the concepts and methods that underpin decisions about resourcing and managing health budgets.
+It covers topics at the system, organisation and departmental levels.
+An understanding of financing and resource allocation concepts, planning and resourcing change initiatives will provide you with the knowledge and skills required to effectively manage the resources under your responsibility and to contribute to discussion and debate about health care funding decision making.
 By the end of the semester, you will be expected to have developed sufficient knowledge and skills to be able to describe and critically evaluate health care financing priorities and systems and make recommendations for their implementation.

 This unit gives an introductory overview to public health professionals of the uses and applications of health information in the health industry.
-Understanding information the diversity of health information resources available will assist public health professionals to recognise the potential of health information as a valuable resource.
-The unit provides context to the quality by providing an understanding of the data quality frameworks, data organisation, standardisation and management principles relevant to systems within the health industry.
+Understanding the diversity of health information resources available will assist public health professionals to recognise the potential of health information as a valuable resource.
+The unit provides context to the quality of health information by providing an understanding of the data quality frameworks, data organisation, data standards and management principles relevant to systems within the health industry.

 In this unit we study social and cultural dimensions of the human body, mind, and health.
 The unit focuses on public health from sociological and anthropological perspectives, with a core emphasis on the ways in which social, cultural, political, and economic systems shape human health behaviours and outcomes.
 We examine the practical relevance of key social theories in relation to understanding complex phenomena, such as cultural safety, risk-taking behaviours, life-expectancies, and death.
 We examine links between ethnicity, class, gender, sexuality, geography, and health.
 The fundamental message is that identifying and addressing social and cultural factors that shape people's experiences of health, illness and health systems is integral to reducing health inequalities, delivering appropriate services and ultimately improving population health outcomes.
 This is a multidisciplinary and interprofessional unit and welcomes students from a wide range of range of courses.